MaxFleur/LightCombatManager/README.md

 # Tools & Installation
 LCM is written in C++20.
 The following frameworks are used for development:
-* [Qt6](https://www.qt.io/) for the user interface and the storing and loading of tables.
+* [Qt6](https://www.qt.io/) for the user interface as well as table storage and loading.
    * Note that for the correct displaying of svg files, the Qt SVG plugin is needed.
 * [Catch2 v2 or v3](https://github.com/catchorg/Catch2) for Unit testing ([Catch2 license](https://github.com/catchorg/Catch2/blob/devel/LICENSE.txt)).
 * [Uncrustify](https://github.com/uncrustify/uncrustify) for code formatting.